wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 #### Access
 Time: Wednesday 4 May 2022, 8pm to *about* 9.15pm (no interval)<br>Location: <a href="https://thelowry.com/visit-us" target="_blank">The Lowry</a> (Aldridge Studio), Pier 8, Salford Quays, M50 3AZ<br>COVID-19 measures: we <a href="https://thelowry.com/coronavirus#our-covid-19-measures" target="_blank">strongly recommend</a> audience members wear masks within The Lowry unless exempt; please get in touch if you have any queries.

-Ticketing: <a href="https://thelowry.com/whats-on/?dates=04-05-2022" target="_blank">book online</a> or call The Lowry on 0343 208 6000<br>Pay What You Decide: *suggested amount £5; you can choose to donate £5 when you book.*
+Ticketing: book online from Monday 7 March or call The Lowry on 0343 208 6000<br>Pay What You Decide: *suggested amount £5; you can choose to donate £5 when you book.*

 Age Advisory: 14+ (parental/guardian discretion).<br>Content Warnings: includes strong swearing and complex themes, for specific warnings please click [here](/warnings).<br>Features: spoken + projected text, composed sound, pre-recorded film + audio.<br>Queries: please call <a href="https://thelowry.com/visit-us/access" target="_blank">The Lowry</a> on 0161 876 2183 or email <mailto:access@thelowry.com>